reasonml/reason/src/README.md

 Then submit a PR!

-- If you can't find the corresponding error code, `make all_errors` generates all the possible error states and corresponding code, from which you can copy the relevant one over and modify the message.
-More info [here](https://github.com/facebook/reason/pull/1033#issuecomment-276445792)

 ### Improve Error Message Locations

 In some situations, Reason might report errors in a different place than where it occurs.
 This is caused by the AST not having a correct location for a node.
 When the error reports a location that's simply at the top of the file, that means we likely didn't attach the location in the parser correctly, altogether.